 One of the questions we hear time and again is will I run out of money in retirement?
 Unfortunately, nobody can predict the future so there is no definitive answer.
 Everyone’s personal circumstances are different and (to be blunt) nobody can predict when you and/or your spouse will die.

 That said, it is possible to reduce the risk of running out of funds.
-Those who purchase an annuity effectively purchase a fixed pension income for life.
+Those who purchase an annuity effectively purchase a fixed pension income for life but that comes at a cost (see below).
 For those who choose the potential benefits offered by pension drawdown the risk of running out of funds can be a major concern.

 If choosing pension drawdown you need a plan that covers a range of scenarios.
 You need to understand the potential threats to your retirement income and how you could deal with those threats.
 If it appears your risks of you running out of money in retirement are increasing there are potential solutions but taking appropriate action as soon as a problem is identified is critical.

 Why You Need A Plan

 Both the annuity and pension drawdown options allow you to take a tax free sum (up to 25 percent of the value of the fund) at age 55.
 With drawdown, the balance of the fund is available as (taxable) income that may be taken as you wish.

 Without a plan how are you going to measure progress?
 As you move through retirement you need a reference point to refer back to.
 Are you on track?
 Or is there a shortfall?
 Are future investment returns likely to fill any gap?
 Can you afford to spend a little more or do you need to cut back on expenditure?

 Ideally, the plan should be in place before your retirement.
 It should cover how much is in your fund, what is your expected short and medium term expenditure.
 The plan should account for your state pension income but should cover what are you expecting to withdraw from the fund and the fund growth you are expecting.

 There are however several problems with any plan.
 Firstly, there is no end point you can work too.
 You don’t know when you or your spouse will die.